Filters

 - Click Save

-The Filter Builder opens with three components active by default: Trader Criteria, Market Criteria, and Trade Criteria.
+The Filter Builder opens with components active by default: Trader Criteria, Market Criteria, Trade Criteria, and Notification Criteria.
 You can remove any component you don’t need, and add Whitelists or Blacklists using the dropdown menus.

 Filter Components